Ridesharing Driver

 Lyft Direct: 1–7% cash back

-Lyft Direct is a debit card that offers up to 1–6% cash back on gas, and other benefits.
-The default cash back for gas is 1%, but you can get more cash back by leveling up your Lyft Rewards tier.
+The default cash back for gas is 1%, but you can increase your cash by by leveling up your Lyft Rewards tier.

 The Lyft Direct debit card is connected to a checking account with Stride that allows you to access your Lyft earnings instantly with no fees.